hashicorp/terraform-website/content/source/docs/cloud/users-teams-organizations/permissions.html.md

     - **Read runs:** — Allows users to view information about remote Terraform runs, including the run history, the status of runs, the log output of each stage of a run (plan, apply, cost estimation, policy check), and configuration versions associated with a run.
     - **Queue plans:** — _Implies permission to read runs._ Allows users to queue Terraform plans in a workspace, including both speculative plans and normal plans.
 Normal plans must be approved by a user with permission to apply runs.
     - **Apply runs:** — _Implies permission to queue plans._ Allows users to approve and apply Terraform plans, causing changes to real infrastructure.
 - **Lock and unlock workspace:** — Allows users to manually lock the workspace to temporarily prevent runs.
 When a workspace's execution mode is set to "local", this permission is required for performing local CLI runs using this workspace's state.
+Once a user sets a lock on a workspace, only that user can unlock it.
+Another member of the same team will not be able to unlock the workspace.
 - **Download Sentinel mocks:** — Allows users to download data from runs in the workspace in a format that can be used for developing Sentinel policies.
 This run data is very detailed, and often contains unredacted sensitive information.
 - **Variables:**
     - **Read variables:** — Allows users to view the values of Terraform variables and environment variables for the workspace.
 Note that variables marked as sensitive are write-only, and can't be viewed by any user.